SARDONYX-sard/awesome-stars/README.md

 - [microsoft/WSL](https://github.com/microsoft/WSL) - Issues found on WSL
 - [OpenResearchComputation/fable](https://github.com/OpenResearchComputation/fable) - Project for converting Fortran Code to C - accepted for publication in Open Research Computation
 - [arkane-systems/genie](https://github.com/arkane-systems/genie) - A quick way into a systemd "bottle" for WSL
-- [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools and file-types to JSON or Dictionaries.
+- [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools and file-types to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.
 - [longld/peda](https://github.com/longld/peda) - PEDA - Python Exploit Development Assistance for GDB
 - [momijiame/linux-tcpip-book](https://github.com/momijiame/linux-tcpip-book) - 「Linuxで動かしながら学ぶTCP/IPネットワーク入門」のサポートページです。
 - [ansible-community/molecule](https://github.com/ansible-community/molecule) - Molecule aids in the development and testing of Ansible roles